SWFSC/glider-lab/README.md

 # glider-lab

-Repository of the Ecosystem Science Division (ESD) at Southwest Fisheries Science Center (SWFSC) glider lab.
+Repository of the Ecosystem Science Division (ESD) glider lab at the Southwest Fisheries Science Center (SWFSC).

 See the [glider lab manual](https://swfsc.github.io/glider-lab-manual) for more in-depth info.